Balenciaga69/app_harpy/.github/instructions/userInstruction.instructions.md

 ### 關於註解

+- When you refactor or modify code, be sure to update related comments to maintain consistency
 - Comments have two purposes
 - Help understand complex logic
 - Provide a brief one-line description of a function or class's purpose, allowing for quick browsing without diving into the code